-Gift of Equity Allowed from an immediate family member only.
-Girt of Equity Eligible on primary residence and second home purchase transactions.
+Gift of Equity Eligible on primary residence and second home purchase transactions.
 A gift letter must be provided (refer to gift funds above for gift letter requirements).
 The CD must indicate "gift of equity".
-NOTE: If the above requirements are met, the gift of equity is not subject to the IPC requirements.
-Income Income documentation is determined by DU however, at underwriter discretion, additional documentation may be required.
-Wage Earner Borrowers: At minimum, a current paystub with YTD earnings, dated no more than 30 days prior to the loan application date, and the most recent W-2 is required Self-Employed Borrowers - Tax Return Requirements: Copy of the most recent 2-years signed federal individual and business tax returns with all schedules.
-If DU requires business returns business tax transcripts will be required.
-The requirement for business tax returns may be waived if: The borrower is using personal funds for down payment and closing costs and to satisfy applicable reserve requirements The borrower has been self-employed in the same business for a minimum of 5 years The borrower's individual tax returns show an increase in self-employment income over the past 2-years.
-Copies of the most recent 1 year of personal and business tax returns are eligible only when DU Findings allow.
-The following is required: Signed individual and business federal tax returns for the most recent year that reflect a minimum of 12 months self-employment income Example: If 2019 tax returns used for qualification, documentation must be provided the borrower's business was in existence on or before 12/31/18 to meet the full 12 months self-employment requirement.
-Self-Employed Co-Borrowers: When income from a self-employed co-borrower is not used for qualifying purposes, the self-employed co-borrower's income (or loss) is not required to be documented If the borrower is personally obligated on any business debt that debt must be included in the borrower's DTI calculation.
-Self-Employed - Profit and Loss Statements A year-to-date Profit & Loss (P&L) statement and balance sheet may be required, at underwriter discretion, if more than a calendar quarter has elapsed since date of most recent calendar or fiscal-year end tax return was filed by the borrower (borrower prepared is acceptable).
-Self-Employed Income or Loss from a Sole Proprietorship Reported on Schedule C Schedule C will be reviewed to determine whether the income reported is recurring or non- recurring Non-recurring income must be deducted in the cash-flow analysis, including any exclusion for meals and entertainment expenses reported on Schedule C - Recurring items claimed by the borrower on Schedule C must be added back to the cash-flow analysis.
-The following recurring items must be added back: - Depreciation, - Depletion, - Business use of home, - Amortization, and - Casualty losses Length of Self Employment Pefects the Employment topic for length of self amployment requirements. - Refer to the Employment topic for length of self-employment requirements The Additional Requirements DO NOT APPLY if the Self-employed Borrower is Qualified Using 2020 OR 2021 Tax Returns Self-Employed Borrowers - Applications Dated On/After December 14, 2020 Additional documentation is required for self-employed borrowers with an application dated on or after December 14, 2020.
-Refer to the Income - Additional Documentation Requirements for Self-Employed Borrowers: Applications Dated on/after December 14, 2020 topic for details
+If the above requirements are met, the gift of equity is not subject to the IPC requirements.
+The donor of the gift of equity is not considered an interested party NOTE: A gift of equity from the seller of the property is eligible if the seller is an acceptable donor, AND the seller of the property is not affiliated with any other interested party to the transaction Income Income documentation is determined by DU however, at underwriter discretion, additional documentation may be required. • Wage Earner Borrowers: - At minimum, a current paystub with YTD earnings, dated no more than 30 days prior to the loan application date, and the most recent W-2 is required. • Self-Employed Borrowers - Tax Return Requirements: - Copy of the most recent 2-years signed federal individual and business tax returns with all schedules.
+If DU requires business returns business tax transcripts will be required. - The requirement for business tax returns may be waived if: - The borrower is using personal funds for down payment and closing costs and to satisfy applicable reserve requirements - The borrower has been self-employed in the same business for a minimum of 5 years - The borrower's individual tax returns show an increase in self-employment income over the past 2-years. - Copies of the most recent 1 year of personal and business tax returns are eligible only when DU Findings allow.
+The following is required: - Signed individual and business federal tax returns for the most recent year that reflect a minimum of 12 months self-employment income Example: If 2019 tax returns used for qualification, documentation must be provided the borrower's business was in existence on or before 12/31/18 to meet the full 12 months self-employment requirement. • Self-Employed Co-Borrowers: - When income from a self-employed co-borrower is not used for qualifying purposes, the self-employed co-borrower's income (or loss) is not required to be documented - If the borrower is personally obligated on any business debt that debt must be included in the borrower's DTI calculation. • Self-Employed - Profit and Loss Statements - A year-to-date Profit & Loss (P&L) statement and balance sheet may be required, at underwriter discretion, if more than a calendar quarter has elapsed since date of most recent calendar or fiscal-year end tax return was filed by the borrower (borrower prepared is acceptable). • S Recurring items claimed by the borrower on Schedule C must be added back to the cash-flow analysis.
+The following recurring items must be added back: Depreciation, Depletion, Business use of home, Amortization, and Casualty losses Length of Self Employment Refer to the Employment topic for length of self-employment requirements